Quazards/RoadRage--Tower-Defense/README.md

 ## How To Play
 - Movement: W, A, S, D
-- Zoom in/out: Mouse Scroll Wheel
+- Zoom in/out: Mouse S\scroll wheel
-- Buy Turrets: Right Click On The Turret Image
+- Buy Turrets: Right click on the turret image
-- Place Turret: Right Click On Any Unnocuppied Ground Tile After Buying Turret
+- Place Turret: Right click on any unnocuppied ground tile after buying turret

 <br>